Exactly what is a 403(b) Plan?

 We have received a check from a mutual fund company that may be used to offset Plan expenses.
 What should I do with this check?

-If the amount of the check is "small," our recommendation is to deposit the check in the same account that you use to pay CCC expenses and treat it as an offset to 403(b) plan administration costs.
-Plan assets can be used to offset set plan-related expenses, so following this approach the check would be counted as a plan asset.
+If the amount of the check is very modest our recommendation is to deposit the check in the same account that you use to pay CCC expenses and treat it as an offset to 403(b) plan administration costs.
+We welcome client to contact us if assistance is needed in determining the appropriate next steps.

 Top

-Some of our Employees have received checks from Vendors that are payable to the Employer.
-These checks deal with a settlement stemming from an investigation into alleged market timing within the Scudder Family of Mutual Funds.
+Our Employees have received checks from Vendors that are payable to the Employer and appear to stem from SEC settlements.
 What should I suggest that these Employees do with these checks?

 Some of these checks appear to be payable to the Employer with no mention of the Employee, while others appear to be payable to the Employer for the benefit of the Employee.
-The best information available on this issue may be found on the Deutsche Asset Management Settlement Website Frequently Asked Questions page.
+The best information is what is included with the check, there is a named "settlement administrator" on the enclosed letters and generally a website referenced with FAQs for employees and a phone number for employees ti direct questions concerning the settlement checks.

 Top

-What happens if a substitute teacher or other part-time employee specifies a flat amount to be deferred and doesn't earn enough to make the specified deferral?
+What happens if an employee specifies a flat amount to be deferred and doesn't earn enough to make the specified deferral?

 Top